juliangav/www.julian.is/_posts/2017-03-20-progressive-web-apps.md

 To reach the baseline of a PWA, we’re looking to provide a rich offline experience with the caching capabilities of service workers.
 On top of regular file caching, Service workers goes the extra mile to cache network responses and pretend to still have internet access (even if you’re in the middle of an internet deadzone).

-To start the installation of service workers, place the following script in the footer of your global footer (unless you only need/want service workers on a specific section of your website):
+To start the installation of service workers, place the following script in your global footer (unless you only need/want service workers on a specific section of your website):

 <pre class="language-markup"><code>if ('serviceWorker' in navigator) {
   window.addEventListener('load', function() {